7.4 Admin: Template Migration

 🔧 Advanced: Custom Form Template

-Only create custom form.html.twig
+Only create custom form.html.twig if you need:

 Custom form theme